GiocomoLab/Sosa_et_al_2024/notebooks/Ext3_FieldQuant.md

                     keep_field_dict['set '+s]['field_rel_coms_per_trial'][cell][kf] = np.zeros(
                         (np.sum(trial_mask_full),))*np.nan

-            # Now iterate through trials, and for each field that we kept, find the corresponding
+            # Now iterate through trials, and for each average field that we kept, find the corresponding
             # field on each trial and its center of mass

             # array to store a count at each position bin for whether the field was active on each trial